-NW Space Agency focuses on helping local business in Seattle connect with their customers and the community by giving them agency through space and events (basically finding space to host events to promote local businesses).
+NW Space Agency focuses on helping local businesses in Seattle connect with their customers and the community by giving them agency through space and events (basically finding space to host events to promote local businesses).

-Throughout last year NW Space Agency hosted numerous coffee related events – cup tasting challenges, brewing challenges, etc. They are all aimed at connecting coffee and the people in coffee with everyone else.
+Throughout last year NW Space Agency hosted numerous coffee-related events – cup tasting challenges, brewing challenges, etc. They are all aimed at connecting coffee and the people in coffee with everyone else.
 While the group is new, they have done a great job of bringing the casual coffee drinking just a bit deeper into the world of coffee locally.

 So about a year ago, I heard them talking about putting together a larger event at the end of the year.
 A little festival of coffee where local businesses could show off what they are doing and the people in the community could enjoy all that.